Programme

 - In 2019, the insights were used to carry out an in-depth study of the technical, economic, ecological and social feasibility.
 The results were elaborated in scenarios including the production and transport of hydrogen and presented in the report Unlocking potential of the North Sea.

-- The aim is to deliver, by the end of 2022, a roadmap for offshore system integration in the North Sea towards 2050 in which the multidisciplinary results from all phases of the programme are the ingredients.
+- By the end of 2022, a roadmap is delivered, for offshore system integration in the North Sea towards 2050 in which the multidisciplinary results from all phases of the programme are the ingredients.
 It will include practical timelines to develop system integration projects and assess whether the transition to the new energy system is creating barriers to aligning investment agendas with infrastructure developments, and how to resolve them.

 - The programme selects three offshore locations in the North Sea that will act as energy hubs bringing together the different energy functions so that we can develop more in-depth scenarios in the areas of techno-economics, ecology and environment, logistics, regulation and safety.